-Income and IVT reports will be retained in resident files with the applicable annual or interim reexamination documents for the duration of the tenancy.
-When the PHA determines through EIV reports and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 15, Program Integrity.
+When the PHA determines through this report and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 15, Program Integrity.

-EIV Identity Verification
+EIV Identity Verification Report

 The EIV system verifies resident identities against Social Security Administration (SSA) records.
-These records are compared to Public and Indian Housing Information Center (PIC) data for a match on social security number, name, and date of birth.
-PHAs are required to use EIV's Identity Verification Report on a monthly basis to improve the availability of income information in EIV [Notice PIH 2018-18].
+These records are compared to HUD data for a match on social security number, name, and date of birth.
+PHAs are required to use EIV's Identity Verification Report on a monthly basis to improve the availability of income information in EIV [Notice PIH 2023-27].
 When identity verification for a resident fails, a message will be displayed within the EIV system, and no income information will be displayed.

 The PHA will identify residents whose identity verification has failed by reviewing EIV's Identity Verification Report on a monthly basis.
-The PHA will attempt to resolve PIC/SSA discrepancies by obtaining appropriate documentation from the tenant.
+The PHA will attempt to resolve discrepancies by obtaining appropriate documentation from the tenant.
 When the PHA determines that discrepancies exist as a result of PHA errors, such as spelling errors or incorrect birth dates, it will correct the errors promptly.